Samic8/Samic8.github.io/_drafts/2017-03-15-angular-icon-system.markdown

 </svg>
 {% endhighlight %}

-I am going to skip over how we got to this point where the svgs are already in the body.
-It would be tedious and messy to manage our svg symbols by having them staticly in the body of our html, instead I produce the svg with a 'icon build system' which I will explore in another post, the build system allows me to place all of my icons as a single svg's into a directory, the build system then collects all of those icons and injects them into the body.
+I am going to skip over how we got to this point where the SVG's are already in the document body.
+It would be tedious to manage our svg symbols by having them statically in the body of our html.

+ With this icon system in its real world usage I concatenate the SVG's with a 'icon build system' which I will explore in another post, the build system allows me to place all of my icons as single SVG's into a directory, the build system then collects all of those icons and injects them into the body.

-Once we have the svg symbols injected into our html we can [`<use>`](https://developer.mozilla.org/en/docs/Web/SVG/Element/use) our svg's.
+Once we have the SVG symbols injected into our html we can [`<use>`](https://developer.mozilla.org/en/docs/Web/SVG/Element/use) our SVG's.
 {% highlight html %}
 <svg class="icon">
     <use xlink:href="#apartment"></use>